NitxTech/Nitx-Ui/README.md

 - For Next.js, the components use `next/navigation`'s `useRouter` by default.
 - For Storybook or other environments, pass a mock `router` prop to avoid navigation errors.
+- With `npm link` or other local package links, prefer importing `nitxui/styles.css` instead of adding the linked package to Tailwind's `content` array.
+This avoids slow rebuilds from scanning the whole linked repo.

 ---